tteguayco/scraping-lab-blog/README.md

 # Scraping Lab Blog

-This blog is built using the static site generator provided by [Hugo](https://gohugo.io/getting-started/quick-start/).
+This blog is built using the static site generator provided by [Hugo](https://gohugo.io/getting-started/quick-start/) and the theme [Axiom](https://github.com/marketempower/axiom).

 ### Deployment on GitHub Pages